 Becoming agile is about focusing on “fit” rather than on whether or not something is “good” or “bad” just because it’s different from you or your way of thinking.

-Agile thinking is a set of skills you can learn that empower you to cultivate agile agreements and agile commitments that allow you to change as needed to respond to a world that is constantly changing.
+The Agile Mindset and AgiliZen Mantras are a set of skills you can learn that empower you to cultivate the 8 Habits of Personal Agility and lead yourself with agile goals, agreements and agile commitments that allow you to change as needed to respond to a world that is constantly changing.

 Life is rarely going to be predictable.
 People (including ourselves) will rarely live up to our ideals of what we want, or wish, or expect, or thing they should be.

-Becoming agile IS the foundational life skillset that makes us capable of growth, change, transitioning, and transforming our lives from one level to the next, one step at a time.
+Becoming agile IS the journey that enable us to master the chaos and disruption that comes along with growth, change, transitioning, and transforming our lives from one level to the next.

 So what do I mean by “different” or neurodiverse?
 To me, neurodiversity means having uncommon brain-based or neurologically-based personality and thinking traits.
-You may be born with these traits or you may have acquired them as a result of trauma or injury.
+You may be born with these traits or you may have acquired them through learning, or as a result of trauma or injury.
 For example:

 - Extraordinary intelligence and/or creativity